mullerdavid/ctf_writeups/hcsc24/Web_Valassz_egy_bongeszot/WRITEUP.md

 # Alternative solution

-As the hint with sweeth tooth suggests the cookie, fixing the session cookie and running the same `ua.txt` list also unlocks the flag.
+As the hint with sweet tooth suggests the cookie, fixing the session cookie and running the same `ua.txt` list also unlocks the flag.

 ```bash
 while IFS= read -r line; do curl -s -b PHPSESSID=e7298559bae28612b776c1098d24e23b -A "$line" http://10.10.2.11:5028/; done < ua.txt